rlauer6/perl-upload-cgi/README.md

 # Upload Files POC

-This is a _proof-of-concept_ project that demonstrates the use of Redis to monitor file uploads.
+This is a _proof-of-concept_ project that demonstrates the use of Redis to monitor multiple file uploads.

 The project also demonstrates the use of Bootstrap progress bars.